 In these times of COVID-19, the job description of “parent” has changed drastically—especially for those attempting to get work done with kids running around the house, without formal school or childcare.
 Even as schools reopen, the spectre of new waves of the pandemic threatens the stability of our best-laid childcare plans.

 Among couples in which both parents work, women provide about 70% of the childcare during working hours, and experts warn that the pandemic could have very serious impacts on working parents for years to come—especially working mothers.
+(In fact, there's even a gender gap when it comes to life insurance coverage.)

 Still, we’ve created a clear framework to provide financial clarity and help you be confident you’ve made the best choice for your family.